 A required minor area of study provides an additional focus for a student's study and contributes to the liberality of the Bachelor of Arts degree.
-Minors currently available include Theology, Philosophy, English, History, Mathematics, and Psychology.
-A Catechetics Minor is also available to Theology Majors only.
+Minors currently available include Theology, Philosophy, English, History, and Educational Psychology.
 It is not possible to major and minor in the same discipline, and coursework completed for a major may not be duplicated to complete a minor.
 The number of hours required for completion of the minor will vary, depending on the minor chosen.
 The hours listed for each minor below are those required in addition to the requirement for each discipline in the Bachelor of Arts core curriculum.
 Courses intended to satisfy the minor requirements must be completed with a grade of "C" or higher.